Last Modified: Thursday, August 4, 2022 4:27 pm

 - To protect the privacy of the student, faculty members should not share information about student health with colleagues, students or other people.
 Everyone who needs to know will be informed individually by a contact tracer.

-- More information for faculty can be found at Spring 2022 Teaching FAQs for Faculty and Academic Continuity Planning for Spring 2022.
+- More information for faculty can be found at Spring 2022 Teaching FAQs and Planning for Disruption.

 If a student informs an instructor that they have been advised to isolate or quarantine by a contact tracer, should the instructor wait until hearing from the Dean of Students to excuse the student from in-person attendance?